hugolu/learn-test/executable-specifications.md

 “You must resist this temptation to mix acceptance tests with continuous integration.
 Because of hardware constraints, this can unduly slow down the code integration.”

-“ Testing the “executable” scenarios during the nightly build ensures that every morning the team can easily confirm that the software under construction still meets the evolving specifications.”
+“Testing the “executable” scenarios during the nightly build ensures that every morning the team can easily confirm that the software under construction still meets the evolving specifications.”

 ## Chapter 8 - Addressing Nonfunctional Requirements

 “External quality is how well the software carries out its functions at run time, and as such, is not only visible to stakeholders, but is also highly desirable.”

-“Internal quality is characteristics of the software barely visible to stakeholders but which simplifies the process of building and evolving the software.
+“Internal quality is characteristics of the software barely visible to stakeholders but which simplifies the process of building and evolving the software.”
-”

 ## Chapter 9 - Conclusion